JuanPotato/Activity-Scraper/README.md

-# Netflix Activity Scraper
+# Streaming Services Activity Scraper

-This script scrapes the netflix watching activity of all the profiles on an account
+These scripts allow you to gather a list of your viewing history on Hulu and Netflix (more services may be added)

-Just run `netflix.py` and you should be set.
+Just run the script you want and you should be set.
 This script is meant to be `python3` only.

 ## Dependencies